 The Dhoti, the Toothache, and the Great Bengali Flapping Problem

-Under such conditions I have reached a conclusion of some philosophical importance: most people, in sufficient proximity, are difficult mammals.
+Under such conditions I have reached a conclusion of some philosophical importance: most people, observed from too close, are difficult.

 There.
 See how civilized I am being.

-In my younger days, before the US furnished me with a few compact words for human disappointment, I would have used something more Bengali, more ripe, more ancestral.
+In my younger days, before the United States furnished me with a few compact words for human disappointment, I would have used something more Bengali, more ripe, more ancestral.
 My father, in his last years, had perfected the art.
-He could insert an insult into ordinary conversation the way some people add green chilies to dal.
-Not much.
-Just enough to wake the dead.
-Only during his morning Gita reading did the household get a brief ceasefire, as if even language had to take off its slippers before entering that room.
+He could insert an insult into ordinary conversation the way some people add green chilies to dal: not much, just enough to wake the room.

 The trouble with toothache is that it removes the false ceiling from character.
 The polite plaster falls.
-You see pipes, rats, old wiring, and one suspicious smell from 1988.
+You see pipes, old wiring, damp, and one smell from 1988.

-People with full stomachs, cooperative intestines, respectable bank balances, and teeth lined up like schoolchildren at assembly will not understand this belligerence.
-They will advise calm.
+People with cooperative teeth, respectable bank balances, and calm digestion will advise patience.
 They will suggest warm salt water.
-They will say, “Don’t think too much.”
+They will say, “Do not think too much.”

-This is because they have not spent an evening in the shanty boondocks of Calcutta, single at 51, worrying about dental bills, consulting income, old age, the price of eggs, and whether the world has quietly become an enormous gated community where the gatekeeper has never heard of you.
+This is because they are not sitting in the shanty boondocks of Calcutta, single at fifty-one, calculating dental bills, consulting income, the price of eggs, and whether the world has quietly become an enormous gated compound where the guard has never heard of you.

-Meanwhile, the news keeps arriving like a drunk uncle at a wedding.
-Somewhere a billionaire is buying another island.
-Somewhere a minister is inaugurating a bridge that may or may not survive the next serious rain.
-Somewhere artificial intelligence is promising to replace writers, doctors, clerks, poets, drivers, and possibly fishmongers, though I would pay good money to see an algorithm bargain with a Garia market fish seller and come out alive.
+Meanwhile, the news keeps arriving like an uncle who cannot lower his voice.
+Somewhere a billionaire is buying something unnecessary.
+Somewhere a minister is inaugurating a bridge that may or may not survive serious rain.
+Somewhere artificial intelligence is promising to replace writers, doctors, clerks, poets, drivers, and perhaps even the man who argues over coriander in the market.

 And here I am, unable to chew on one side.

 Still, one must maintain ambition.
-One day I may again dress like a Bengali babu and go to a wedding.
+One day I may again dress like a Bengali babu and go to a wedding invitation-level event.
 I have not been to one in years.
-At this rate, by the time someone remembers to invite me, my teeth will have left the premises like disappointed tenants.
-The invitation card will arrive embossed in gold, and I will be sitting with soup, dignity, and a face like an underfunded museum.
+At this rate, by the time someone remembers me, my teeth will have left the premises like disappointed tenants.
+I will sit there with soup, dignity, and a face like an underfunded museum.

 Then there is the dhoti.